Postdoctoral Appointee - Hybrid Quantum Systems

 - Location: Albuquerque, NM

-Ideally, we would like to see your background include some of the following: + Quantum devices or systems + Chip-scale photonics or phononics + Piezoelectric microsystems + Superconducting circuits + RF microsystems + Microfabrication and integration + Multiphysics finite element analysis tools Ideally, we would like to see theat you possess the following qualities: + Technical background and eagerness to learn new tools/techniques and to share knowledge with the team + Flexibility to changing tasks and projects as needed + Problem-solving skills to develop creative technical solutions + Excellent communication and interpersonal skills + Eagerness to work and share in a multi-disciplinary team environment + The addition of diversity to the department through background, experience, interests, etc.
++ Experience with some of the following: + Quantum devices or systems + Chip-scale photonics or phononics + Piezoelectric microsystems + Superconducting circuits + RF microsystems + Microfabrication and integration + Multiphysics finite element analysis tools + Technical background and passion to learn new tools/techniques and to share knowledge with the team + Flexibility to changing tasks and projects as needed + Problem-solving skills to develop creative technical solutions + Excellent interpersonal and communication skills + An eagerness to work and share in a multi-disciplinary team environment

 Sandia is required by DOE to conduct a pre-employment drug test and background review that includes checks of personal references, credit, law enforcement records, and employment/education verifications.
 Applicants for employment need to be able to obtain and maintain a DOE L-level security clearance, which requires U.S. citizenship.
 If you hold more than one citizenship (i.e., of the U.S. and another country), your ability to obtain a security clearance may be impacted.
 Applicants offered employment with Sandia are subject to a federal background investigation to meet the requirements for access to classified information or matter if the duties of the position require a DOE security clearance.
 Substance abuse or illegal drug use, falsification of information, criminal activity, serious misconduct or other indicators of untrustworthiness can cause a clearance to be denied or terminated by the DOE, resulting in the inability to perform the duties assigned and subsequent termination of employment.